cool8jay/cool8jay.github.io/_posts/2018-03-13-shortcut-nemenuitem-nsbutton.md

 ## 5. Some Design Guideline

-1. Do **NOT** add shortcut for contextual menu.
+1. Do **NOT** add a shortcut for the contextual menu.
 [Link](https://developer.apple.com/macos/human-interface-guidelines/menus/contextual-menus/){:target="_blank"}
 2. Do **NOT** conflict with system shortcuts or other popular shortcuts, like `⇧⌘Q` (log out account), `⌘C` (copy), etc.
-3. Only add shortcut for frequently used action, to relieve user's learning and remembering burden.
+3. Only add shortcuts for frequently used actions, to relieve the user's learning and remembering burden.
 For example, about, is a rarely-used action, it does not need a shortcut.
+4. If the text on NSMenuItem and NSButton has the suffix "...", it usually means that the corresponding action is important and needs to be reconfirmed by the user.
+So an alert panel normally pops up and asks the user if he wants to do so.

 ## 6. Other Weird Facts

 1. `⌃⇧1` and `⇧1` can not exist together, or the former triggers the latter's action.
 2. `⌃⌥⇧1` and `⇧1` can not exist together, or the former triggers the latter's action.
 3. `⌃⌥⇧1` and `⌃⇧1` can not exist together, or the former triggers the latter's action.
 4. `⌃⇧A`, its log info shows incorrectly for **⌃A**, both in code and xib.
-What's more, In code, if `keyEquivalent` is a capitalized alphabet and `keyEquivalentModifierMask` does not include `NSEventModifierFlagShift`, system will add `⇧` automatically in the shortcut UI.
+What's more, In code, if `keyEquivalent` is a capitalized alphabet and `keyEquivalentModifierMask` does not include `NSEventModifierFlagShift`, the system will add `⇧` automatically in the shortcut UI.
 5. In xib, set a menu item or button's Key Equivalent with `⇧`, `⌘`, `=`, and choose alternates as `⌘+`, then `⌘=` and `⇧⌘=` can both trigger its action.
-6. When setting `keyEquivalentModifierMask` for NSButton, it can not include `NSEventModifierFlagControl`, or shortcut will not work.
+6. When setting `keyEquivalentModifierMask` for NSButton, it can not include `NSEventModifierFlagControl`, or the shortcut will not work.

 ## 7. Reference